Jbolton89/react-portfolio/README.md

   * [Questions](#questions)

   ## Project Description
-  A React porftoloio containing all of my information
+  A React porftolio which I will be adding to shortly.
+Contains a home page, recent projects page, my CV, and other infromation.
+First project using React.

   ## Installation Instructions